 Measure campaign performance against goals

-This begs the question—what are your central marketing objectives?
-Do you want to build brand awareness and increase total scans?
-Do you want to test your product in a specific location?
+Start by defining your central marketing objectives.
+Do you want to build brand awareness and increase total scans, or test engagement in a specific region?
+Knowing your goal gives every metric a clear frame of reference.

 Leverage data for personalized strategies

 QR technology can aid in tracking data and tailoring marketing messages to specific audience segments.
-Generally speaking, you can leverage editable QR Codes to break your target audience into groups and reach them individually.
+You can leverage editable QR Codes to break your target audience into groups and reach them individually.

 You may target the same demographics using multiple QR Codes to promote your mobile app.
 You might consider taking advantage of QR Codes’ flexibility and creating different (but relevant) landing pages for both Apple and Android users, each with its own code.
 This way, you can increase engagement rates and drive higher conversions.